 Understanding dignity of food aid receivers in Europe (WASS), exploring the way in which forms of food aid shape dignity of recipients, through ethnographic fieldwork.

-Less stress and poverty, more experienced health and participation (ZonMw), exploring the way in which stigma and shame shape experiences of people in poverty, through multimethod research including biographic interviews, focus groups and observation.
+Less stress and poverty, more experienced health and participation (ZonMw), exploring the way in which stigma and shame shape experiences of people in poverty.

-Societal acceptance of plant based diets and healthy food environments (NWO), exploring societal backlash against meat curtailment policies, through discourse analysis, ethnographic fieldwork and methods developed in critical heritage studies (emotion networking).
+Societal acceptance of plant based diets and healthy food environments (NWO), exploring societal backlash against meat curtailment policies.

 Transition Towards a Sustainable Food System (NWA, NWO), exploring potential transition pathways with stakeholders, through, among others, futuring methods.